Maybe you know of tofu and have eaten it, but have you ever heard of stinky tofu?

-Stinky tofu is a very unique traditional Chinese snack, and it cannot be resisted.
-There are considerable differences in the way it is made and eaten in various places.
+Stinky tofu is a very unique traditional Chinese snack.
+The preparation and consumption methods vary greatly from place to place.
 The ingredients for making it are soybeans, fermented black soybeans, sodium carbonate, etc. Then it is cooked in a frying pan.
 It is usually sold at night markets or roadside stands as a snack, or in restaurants as a side dish.

 Stinky Tofu first is the snack in Changsha, Nanjing, Hakka, Shaoxing, and other places, and then it is spread to other parts of China, but there are considerable differences in the production methods and eating methods in different regions.
 Among them, Changsha and Nanjing are quite famous.

-This may be difficult for some people to accept, but let's try to understand what stinky tofu is first.
-It's actually a bit similar to blue cheese in that those who like it will really like it, but those who don't may want to run away when they see it.
+This may be hard for some people to accept, but let's first try to understand what stinky tofu is.
+It's actually somewhat similar to blue cheese, and those who like it will really enjoy it, but those who don't may want to run away when they see it.

 There are two different stories about the history of stinky tofu: